Published on Nov 18, 2019 | Updated - Apr 23, 2026

 The Misconception About Bleach

 Bleach has long been considered the go-to solution for dealing with mould.
-Its strong odour and whitening effect may give the illusion of a clean surface, but the truth is it doesn't eliminate mould at its root.
+Its strong odour and whitening effect may give the illusion of a clean surface, but the truth is bleach doesn't eliminate mould at its root.
 Instead, it merely disguises the problem, allowing mould to resurface later on.
-Fortunately, there are natural alternatives that not only eradicate mould effectively but also safeguard your health.
+Fortunately, there are natural alternatives that not only eradicate mould effectively but also safeguard your health and your home.

 Top Natural Ways to Get Rid of Mould